-NOTE 5 - OTHER POST EMPLOYEMENT BENEFITS (OPEB)
+NOTE 5 | OTHER POST EMPLOYMENT BENEFITS (OPEB)

-The Council participates in the North Dakota Public Employees' Retirement System (NDPERS), administered by the state of North Dakota.
+The Council participates in the North Dakota Public Employees' Retirement System (NDPERS), other post employment benefits (OPEB) administered by the state of North Dakota.
 The following brief description of NDPERS is provided for general information purposes only.
 Participants should refer to NDAC Chapter 71-06 for more complete information.